 - Are either the man or woman listed as an alternate payee on a 401(k) or benefit holder to a pension?

-- Does being on title to the real estate give an equal ownership interest in the house?
+- Does being on title to the real estate give an equal or some other ownership interest in the house?
 Does the form of title, tenant in common or joint tenant, matter?

-These are just the starting questions for which you may need answers.
-Wills, trusts and estate planning concerns come up in such situations and, regardless of whether the man and woman are married, if they have children together, there will be child custody and child support rights pursuant to California’s paternity laws.
+These are just the starting questions for which you may need answers when you have a private consultation with an attorney.
+Wills, trusts and estate planning concerns come up in such situations and, regardless of whether the man and woman are married, if they have children together, there will be child custody and child support issues pursuant to California’s paternity laws.

-We hope you enjoyed this article about our State’s common law marriage rules and regulations.
-Check back with us often for additional important and interesting articles.
+We hope you enjoyed this article and the general information provided about California common law marriage issues.
+Check back with us often for additional interesting articles.
 California divorce and family law cases is all we do.